Abdisalam-Badel/somstemmer/README.md

 ## Usage

->📋 Click [somstem](https://github.com/AMoffsom/Som_stem/releases/tag/V1.0) and download the somstem.zip file.
+1. Download the `somstem.zip` file from the [somstem](https://github.com/AMoffsom/Som_stem/releases/tag/V1.0) and download the somstem.zip file.
-1. Download the project from the above provided link.
-2. Extract the ZIP file to retrieve the Somstem folder.
-You may see a path like somstem/Somstem.
-Make sure to use the correct directory when accessing the files.
+2. Extract the ZIP file.
+You may see a folder structure like `somstem/Somstem`, be sure to use the correct inner directory when accessing the files.
-3. Place it in your project directory or any location of your choice.
+3. Place the `Somstem` folder in your project directory or any location of your choice.

 ### Sample Code